AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-proofs-ps.md

 1. Click **[!UICONTROL Upload]**, then configure any desired export options based on the asset type chosen above.

    ![](assets/plugin-files-350x307.png)
-   The document appears in the [!UICONTROL Documents] area in the plugin and the desktop app.
+   The document appears in the [!UICONTROL Documents] area in the [!DNL Workfront] panel in [!DNL Photoshop] and in the [!DNL Workfront] desktop app.

 ## Upload an Automated Proof